Hartfield Academy: Academics

-Extracurricular Activities
+Extracurricular activities

 Athletics

 As of 2019, Hartfield Academy provides 24 sports team ranging from junior high football to varsity baseball.
 These sports are run under the athletic department which sports include cheerleading, dance, football, softball, swimming, basketball, soccer, archery, baseball, track and field, cross country golf, and tennis.
 Hartfield Academy competes with member schools of Midsouth Association of Independent Schools.

+On August 2, 2023, the MAIS Affairs Committee unanimously voted to levy sanctions against Hartfield Academy for illegal recruiting involving the football program.
+The MAIS banned Hartfield's football team from the 2023 Class 6A postseason, two coaches from performing their duties during games, and the school was fined $7500.
+Hartfield appealed the decision.
+On August 28, 2023, MAIS reversed the decision after finding that Hartfield was not illegally recruiting and was not violating MAIS’s recruiting rules.
+MAIS found that Hartfield was careless in allowing the appearance of improper recruiting and gave Hartfield a warning, placed it on probation, and issued a reduced fine.
+The Varsity Football Team would go on to win the State 6A Championship, going 12-0 in regular season play, winning the semifinal game, winning 21-0 in the championship game, and finishing 14-0 in the overall season.

 Robotics Team

-Hartfield Academy's robotics team Odyssey competes in the Mississippi FIRST Tech Challenge program, which is affiliated with CMSE (Center for Mathematics and Science Education) from the University of Mississippi.
+Hartfield Academy's robotics team competes in the Mississippi FIRST Tech Challenge program, which is affiliated with Center for Mathematics and Science Education (CMSE) from the University of Mississippi.
 In 2019, the robotics team went to FIRST Worlds Championship in Houston, Texas during the Rover Ruckus competition season when the team qualified as one of two Mississippi teams to go.
 Hartfield has had hosted local FIRST Tech Challenge robotics qualifiers in the past.
 As of September 2019, Mississippi FIRST Tech Challenge moved its kickoff event to the school as a new location for future kickoffs.